ZixuWang-810/final-project-BinkMa/README.md

 n is the number of nodes data。

+Conclusion:

+In this final project,  we mainly focus on the implementation of graph algorithms.
+From the most basic c++ syntax, to data structures, depth-first search algorithms, breadth-first search algorithms, backtracking algorithms, we have applied them all in this project.

+This project gave us initial experience in writing C++ projects, and at the same time gave us a deeper understanding of the features of C++, which is very helpful for our work and subsequent development。

 ## Reporting Runtime:
 For each menu item, your program should show the time it took to finish each task.